Techtonica/curriculum/data-structures/queues.md

 - [Runtime Complexity](https://github.com/Techtonica/curriculum/tree/master/runtime-complexity)

 ### Motivation
 Queues are widely used both in programming and in real life.
 In programming: if you have an array of tasks to execute and not enough time to do them all as they come in, you'll need some way to both track the tasks and execute them in the order they arrived.
 In real life: in line for a coffee, or on hold for customer support -- there are many everyday scenarios that are real-life implementations of queues.

 ### Objectives
-**Apprentices will be able to**:
+**Participants will be able to:**
 - Understand when to use a queue
 - Be familiar with common methods
 - Implement a queue